Point of Impact (novel): Inspiration

 I wanted to write a novel about a sniper.
 I'd read a biography of Carlos Hathcock, a Marine sniper.
 It's a very provocative book.
 It struck me that he was kind of the Faustian intellectual of war, in the sense that he learned things that no man ever learned, but at great cost.
 And the cost was his exile and his bitterness and his grief.

 Carlos Hathcock lost a spotter in Vietnam.
 So, I had Bob lose a spotter in Vietnam.
 Of course, the movie has been updated, so Vietnam hasn't figured in it.
 But there's still - I love that the sniper is a man of grief, with something that I don't think anybody had ever gotten before.

 Film and television adaptation

 A film adaptation of the novel was produced by Paramount Pictures in 2006, titled Shooter, starring Mark Wahlberg as Bob Lee Swagger.
 It was released on March 23, 2007.
-In January 2016, USA Network gave a series order for Shooter, a television series based on the novel and the 2007 film.
+In January 2016, USA Network gave a series order for Shooter, a television series starring Ryan Phillipe, based on the novel and the 2007 film.

-An Indian Telugu language movie called Athadu starring Mahesh Babu directed by Trivikram Srinivas released in the year 2005 is loosely based on this.